procon-plugin/vip-slot-manager/README.md

 - **no (ignore)** - The new VIP player will stay on the Gameserver without an entry in the SQL.
 It is not a valid VIP for the Plugin.
 The player will stay in the reserved slot list on the Gameserver.
 The player can not use VIP Commands.

 - **no (remove)** - The new VIP player will be removed from the Gameserver reserved slot list.
 This default setting is **recommended** after the Plugin configuration and the first Sync to SQL is completed successfully.
+This default setting is also required to enable the function **'EA GUID Tracking'**, the function **'Aggressive Join Abuse Protection'** or if two or more Gameservers use the same **'Server Group'** ID.

 - **yes (as inactive)** - The new VIP player will be added to the SQL database with the status 'inactive'.
 The player will be removed from the Gameserver.
 On the website with access to the SQL database, you can edit the VIP status to activate them.